Meldanen/meldanen.github.io/_pages/cv.md

   Main Achievements:
   * Awarded with First Class performance.
-  * Mobile App for an Interactive Pedestrian Campus Tour – Implemented the Dialogue System (Natural Language Processing) of the App using Java.
+  * Mobile App for an Interactive Pedestrian Campus Tour – Developed a mobile application that takes the user's input in natural language, and guides them around the campus.

 ## Languages
-  * English (Fluent) and Greek (native)
+  * English (Fluent) and Greek (Ntive)

 ## Interests
   * Video games, Trading card games